moq-wg/wg-materials/interim-25-05-hybrid/arrangements.md

 SL local rail can also take you from Arlanda, it is cheaper at 190 Sek, but have less frequent departures often only every 30 min.
 This is the less comfortable option and with many stops.

 Taxi from Arlanda is quite pricey at 795 Sek (CabOnline) and will take approximately 45 minutes.
 Taxis in Stockholm is an open market and prices can vary between companies quite a lot.
 Check the comparision price on the yellow sticker on the door before entering any cab.
-The big number should not be above 600.
-The biggest reputable dispatch is CabOnline ( https://www.cabonline.se/) but Uber and Bolt also exists.
+The big number should not be above 600, rather closer to 500.
+The biggest reputable dispatch is CabOnline (https://www.cabonline.se/) but Uber and Bolt also exists.